 The school is in a courtyard of shops, with a zillion cafes and restaurants nearby for lunch.
 And there’s a little store upstairs that sells their signature candles, hand-wash and seasonal flowers.
 I leave with a topiary tree over my shoulder, a smile on my face and with an attendance diploma too.

 £550 for three-day taster course, includes hand-tied arrangement, a buttonhole, a wired posy, topiary tree and a circular arrangement (wreath).
 There are plenty of other courses from beginner to advanced, with specific sessions such as ‘Wedding Bouquet’ for £110.
+Classic Flower Design and Cotswold Flower Courses are now booking.

 The Judith Blacklock Flower School